How to Choose the Right Trustee for Your Trust

 When choosing a person to be the trustee of your trust, you need to answer this question:

-I tell every client when discussing a trust and selecting the right trustee to choose someone that they have full faith and confidence in.
+I tell every client when discussing a trust and selecting the right trustee to choose someone they have full faith and confidence in.
 You should feel at ease that he or she will carry out your instructions as they are written in your trust and estate planning documents.
 Some typical trustee choices include a:

 - Close family friend

 - Close family member

 - An honest and trustworthy person willing to service

 Choosing a Trustee to Help Manage Your Financial Affairs

 Your first thought may be to select a family member as a trustee.
 However, you should consider several factors:

 - Does the appointed family member or close friend have the experience and knowledge to manage your financial affairs appropriately?